codump/discord.js-v14-dashboard-api-bot-hosting.net/README.md

 # Codumpus
-A basic bot with a dashboard website and API on Bot-Hosting.net
+A dashboard bot with website and API on Bot-Hosting.net

 > [!CAUTION]
 > Still in development.